nickbrandt/GitLab/doc/install/postgresql_extensions.md

 can be installed through migrations.
 ```

-In order to recover from failed migrations, the extension needs to be installed manually using a superuser, and
+To recover from failed migrations, the extension must be installed manually by a superuser, and the
-the GitLab upgrade completed by [re-running the database migrations](../administration/raketasks/maintenance.md#run-incomplete-database-migrations):
+GitLab upgrade completed by [re-running the database migrations](../administration/raketasks/maintenance.md#run-incomplete-database-migrations):

 ```shell
 sudo gitlab-rake db:migrate